saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 ## Task 1: Create a virtual network

-In this task, you create and configure a virtual network (VNet), which will contain your SQL managed instance, JumpBox VM, and a few other resources use throughout this hands-on lab.
+In this task, you create a virtual network (VNet), which will contain your SQL managed instance, JumpBox VM, and a few other resources use throughout this hands-on lab.
 Once provisioned, you will associate the route table with the ManagedInstance subnet, and add a Management subnet to the VNet.

+### Create virtual network

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.

    ![The Show portal menu icon is highlighted, and the portal menu is displayed.
 Create a resource is highlighted in the portal menu.](media/create-a-resource.png "Create a resource")

-2. Enter "virtual network" into the Search the Marketplace box, and then select **Virtual Network** from the results.
+2. Enter **vnet** into the Search the Marketplace box, and then select **Virtual Network** from the results.

    !["Virtual Network" is entered into the Search the Marketplace box.
 Virtual Network is selected in the results.](media/create-resource-vnet.png "Create virtual Network")